 REU, RET, RAHSS and ROA.

 The target date for most IOS programs for Research Experiences for Undergraduates (REU), Research Experiences for Teachers (RET), Research Assistantships for High School Students (RAHSS), and Research Opportunity Award (ROA) supplement requests is March 1 annually (or next business day if that is a weekend or holiday).
-See the IOS supplemental Funding Requests web page for guidance on preparation of requests for supplemental funding.
 Note: Supplemental funding is intended for unanticipated opportunities only and should be justified on this basis.
 Requests for support of planned REU, RET, RAHSS, and ROA activities may be included in the full proposal budget at the time of submission.

 Career Life Balance Supplements.

 The Division will continue to support Career Life Balance (CLB) supplements.
-Instituted in 2012, NSF's Career-Life Balance (CLB) Initiative builds on family-friendly practices among individual NSF programs to expand them to activities NSF-wide.
+NSF's Career-Life Balance (CLB) Initiative builds on family-friendly practices among individual NSF programs to expand them to activities NSF-wide.
 Funded Principal Investigators (PIs) are invited to submit supplemental funding requests to support additional personnel (e.g., research technicians or equivalent) to sustain research when the PI is on family leave.
-These requests may include funding for up to 3 months of salary support, for a maximum of \$12,000 in salary compensation.
-The fringe benefits and associated indirect costs may be in addition to the salary payment and therefore, the total supplemental funding request may exceed \$12,000.
+More information and FAQ can be found on the Career-Life Balance Initiative Web Page.